 So how could Jesus be teaching something new if he was quoting the prophets even for his most important instruction?

-Jesus wasn't the only representative of GodSectarian institutions and their teachers can harp all day long about Jesus having a new doctrine, but they are not being truthful.
-If anything, Jesus was clarifying the prophets' teachings.
+Some claim that Jesus taught something different from the Prophets.
+That Jesus had his own teaching.
+If anything, Jesus was clarifying the Prophets' teachings.
 He was trying to teach the pure version of their teachings.

-While these institutions were tied up in rituals and sectarian infighting, the prophets and Jesus went about the business of serving the Supreme Being by teaching about love and devotion towards the Supreme Being.
+While these institutions were tied up in rituals and sectarian conflict, the Prophets and Jesus went about the business of serving the Supreme Being by teaching about love and devotion towards the Supreme Being.
 But for doing this, many of the prophets, including Zechariah, Elijah, Amos, Miciah and John the Baptist, were murdered.